-Owner of Oak Park’s Academy of Music and Movement and founder of the MOMENTA dance company, Stephanie Clemens is as self-deprecating, funny and cracklingly intelligent as she is devoted to the work of spreading her love of dance far and wide.
+Owner of Oak Park’s Academy of Movement and Music and founder of the MOMENTA dance company, Stephanie Clemens is as self-deprecating, funny and cracklingly intelligent as she is devoted to the work of spreading her love of dance far and wide.
 Decades into an effort to include the full spectrum of differently abled in her programming and repertoire, Clemens has been a lynchpin and driving force for physically integrated dance in the city and beyond.
 We recently sat down to discuss her history, goals and the bonds of friendship that have developed over her years of collaboration with others.

 Tell me a little about your background, how you first became interested in dance and how you established your Academy of Movement and Music in Oak Park.

 I have been dancing all my life.
-I grew up in Hollywood, California and lived next door to the great Diageliev dancer Adolph Bolm, who suggested to my mother that I study ballet.
+I grew up in Hollywood, California and lived next door to the great Diaghilev dancer Adolph Bolm, who suggested to my mother that I study ballet.
 I had been taking dance informally at the one-room school house I attended as a child, and began formal ballet training at age eight.
 However, my babysitters when I was very young were dancers with the Ruth St. Denis Dancers in California and, at age seven, I made a dreadful stage debut with them in “Samson and Delilah.”
 Since I did not know the bible story and had no rehearsal, but was simply asked to take a man to the middle of the stage, I was horrified when the pillars fell and all the dancers dropped to the floor—except me.
 I started crying and saying I wanted to go home.
 I started teaching in my living room in Oak Park in 1971, I also taught in the homes of some friends and at a couple preschools.
 I then shared space at a Tai Chi studio still on South Boulevard, then in 1973 moved into a little storefront next door.
 The school was first called the Academy of Creative and Corrective Movement and, using my background in anatomy and therapeutic floor exercises, incorporated this into training young dancers with and without disabilities.
 I was joined by two other teachers, lifelong friends.
 Larry Ippel had worked with students with disabilities, and from the beginning, we welcomed kids who had challenges.
 The school grew and was incorporated in 1977 as the Academy of Movement and Music.
 When I bought the old Bishop Quarter building from the village of Oak Park, we incorporated MOMENTA Dance Company in 1983, as the space had the potential to be developed into a performance space.

 What has traditionally been the focus of the curricula you offer, and why?

 The Academy is an institution that offers 1) a preschool for children twenty-two months and up—it is a preschool based in the arts and teaches very young children movement, music, visual arts, stories and S.T.E.M. activities—preschool A.R.T.S (arts readiness training school) prepares children for kindergarten and for continuing to discover the world through the arts and 2) a dance program that is grounded in a developmental curriculum for classical ballet, codified modern techniques like Graham, Humphrey and jazz.
 The dance program is closely tied to MOMENTA and our faculty choreographs and performs, as well as coaches and stages historical repertory.
 Since we have our own performance space we have a number of school recitals each year, and MOMENTA transforms our big gymnasium space into a black-box theater that seats 175 people.
 MOMENTA does about twenty performances a year.
 MOMENTA’s mission is to produce excellence in dance, and to do that, we embrace four goals: first, to stage important historical repertory—ballet and modern—this means staging Bournonville, St. Leon, Petipa and Fokine, side by side with Oak Park native Doris Humphrey, and other great moderns like Graham, St. Denis, Isadora Duncan, Charles Weidman and Loie Fuller; secondly, to commission contemporary choreography primarily by Chicago-area artists and to collaborate with Chicago-area musical and visual artists; third, to train young dancers in performance skills; and lastly, to incorporate dancers and choreographers with disabilities into our repertory and performances.
-We have been doing physically integrated dance for almost fifteen years now, and this makes us one of the oldest dance companies doing this work in the US—along with Axis Dance Company in San Francisco, Dancing Wheels in Ohio, Full Radius Dance Company in Georgia, and Heidi Latsky in NYC.
+We have been doing physically integrated dance for almost fifteen years now, and this makes us one of the oldest dance companies doing this work in the US—along with AXIS Dance Company in San Francisco, Dancing Wheels in Ohio, Full Radius Dance in Georgia, and Heidi Latsky in NYC.
 We also offer workshops, called Everybody Can Dance, throughout the year for dancers with and without disabilities, and we have for the past eight years co-produced Counter Balance with Access Living in Chicago.
 Counter Balance is a dance festival for physically integrated dance (PID).

 How many students are currently enrolled and where do you see the academy going in the future?